Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

 In one study, researchers compared TMM to several other normalization strategies and noticed that for accessions with read lengths of 35 nucleotides, RPKM was able to get much higher correlation values, which means it had more accurate gene expression values, than TMM <sup>[7]</sup> .
 This they believed illustrated that the consideration of the transcript length in normalization is quite effective and can have a major impact on the gene expression analysis.

 ####  Comparing SCnorm and TPM
 An experiment to test SCnorm was designed to sequence cells at very different depths.
 Prior to normalization, counts in the second group will appear four times higher on average given the increased sequencing depth.
 If normalization for depth is effective, fold-change estimates should be near one.
-After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in figure 5 below.[4]
+After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in figure 5 below. <sup>[4]</sup>

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image2.png" width="300">